SueLee0610/AcommProjectSpring/README.md

 &nbsp; &nbsp; 한혜선 @hyeseon-han

 ## 💡 Contributing
 &nbsp; Pull requests are welcome!
-For any changes, please open an issue or a pull request.
+For any changes, please open an issue or make a pull request.